International ConnectionsOn this page

-[2/99] Before the partition of the subcontinent, there used to be several trains running across what is now the India-Pakistan border.
-Today, there is only one active rail connection, and the others are in disuse or have been dismantled.
+Before the partition of the subcontinent, there used to be several trains running across what is now the India-Pakistan border.
+Today, there are only two active rail connections, and others are in disuse or have been dismantled.

-See below for updates!
-The active link goes Amritsar - Attari - Wagah - Lahore.
 Attari and Wagah are towns on either side of the border.
-(The sole active road link between the two countries also goes through Wagah.)
-Several years ago, a weekly train, the 'Samjhauta Express' ('samjhauta' = 'understanding' in Hindi; often spelled 'Samjhota' in English news sources in Pakistan), used to go all the way from Amritsar to Lahore.
+(The sole road link between the two countries also goes through Wagah.)
+In 1976, under the Shimla Accords, a weekly train, the ‘Samjhauta Express’ (‘samjhauta’ = ‘understanding’ in Hindi; often spelled ‘Samjhota’ in English news sources in Pakistan), was started from Amritsar to Lahore.

-Originally each country was to alternate in supplying a rake for the train for six months at a time.
-The locos were switched at the border.
-The agreement fell apart (IR did not provide a rake for over six years), and there were also concerns about the rakes being used for smuggling.
+Originally, each country was to alternate in supplying a rake for the train for six months at at time, with locos switched at the border.
+This agreement fell apart during the late 80's when IR decided to terminate the service at Attari.

-Partial list of former rail connections between the territories of the countries that are now India and Pakistan:
+In addition to the two mentioned above, a partial list of former connections between the territories of the countries that are now India and Pakistan: